 VaultWorX started when a few athletes, parents, and coaches asked Coach Concannon to work with them over the summer (2010).
 The small group grew from about 6 to 12.
 Coach Concannon (with a lot of help) created a pole vaulting paradise in his backyard for the late Summer and Fall.
 Several of the parents encouraged Coach Concannon to find an Indoor space to keep the fun going.
 We spent about 3 months in a very dirty old warehouse on Cameron Street in Harrisburg.
 From there, we quickly moved into our current top notch facility in Camp Hill.

-The cost is $185 per month.
+The cost is $195 per month for twice a week and $135 for once a week.
 (There are some athletes who do another sport and come once a week.
-We typically can work with you to accommodate other activities.
-We have adjusted pricing for these extenuating circumstances.)
+We highly recommend twice a week for the quickest development.)

 There are typically 2 classes a week.
 This can fluctuate sometimes depending on the meet schedule or other activities.
 A large selection of poles are available for practice.
 Video is common practice.